boazbk/tcs/lec_02_representation.md

 The proofs of [prefixfreethm](){.ref} and [predixfreeransformation](){.ref} are _constructive_ in the sense that they give us:

-* A way to transform the encoding and decoding functions of any representation of an object $O$ to a encoding and decoding functions that are prefix free.
+* a way to transform the encoding and decoding functions of any representation of an object $O$ to a encoding and decoding functions that are prefix free;

-* A way to extend prefix free encoding and decoding of single objects to encoding and decoding of _lists_ of objects by concatenation.
+* a way to extend prefix free encoding and decoding of single objects to encoding and decoding of _lists_ of objects by concatenation.

 Specifically, we could transform any pair of Python functions `encode` and `decode` to functions `pfencode` and `pfdecode` that correspond to a prefix free encoding and decoding.
 Similarly, given `pfencode` and `pfdecode` for single objects, we can extend them to encoding of lists.